ForzaETH/race_stack/.docker_utils/README.md

 pwd
 ```
 Then copy the output of the `pwd` command and paste it in the `FORZAETH_DIR` variable in the [`main_dock.sh`](./main_dock.sh) file.

+Furthermore, change the name of the image accordingly depending on if you are using an x86 or an arm platform.

 **Step 4/5: Set up X forwarding and launch the container**
 To get GUI application properly forwarded, run the additional setup script that sets up the xauth file for the container.
 This can be done by running the following command: